Bauchibred/ethernaut-solutions/README.md

 ```
 We can always verify the balance of both tokens by using the `balanceOf()` function `await contract.balanceOf(t2, instance).then(v => v.toString())`
 Level solved!

 ## 24. Puzzle Wallet

-If you understand delegatecall, you should be able to solve this.
-Essentially what is happening is that the storage variable `pendingAdmin` is sharing the same storage slot with `owner` and the storage variable `admin` is sharing the same storage slot with `maxBalance`.
+Here we need to use and understand delegatecall, and with that we should be able to solve this.
+We know that while using upgradeable patterns the thing to pay attention to is storage collision, so essentially here what is happening is that the storage variable `pendingAdmin` is sharing the same storage slot with `owner` and the storage variable `admin` is sharing the same storage slot with `maxBalance`.

-In order to change admin, we need to modify `maxBalance` (set it to the uint value of your address) but to modify `maxBalance`, we need to reduce the balance of the contract to 0.
-The `execute` function allows you to withdraw funds from the contract.
+In order to change admin, we need to modify `maxBalance` (set it to the uint value of our address) but to modify `maxBalance`, we need to reduce the balance of the contract to 0.
+The `execute` function allows us to withdraw funds from the contract.
 What we need to figure out is how to call `deposit` and how can we get the contract to register more than what was deposited.

-`deposit` can only be called by a whitelisted address and to be whitelisted, you need to be an owner.
-By setting yourself as `pendingAdmin`, you will become the owner since the `pendingAdmin` and `owner` storage slot is shared.
-Once you become the owner, you can whitelist yourself and call the `deposit` function.
+`deposit` can only be called by a whitelisted address and to be whitelisted, we need to be an owner.
+By setting ourself as `pendingAdmin`, we will become the owner, cause  the `pendingAdmin` and `owner` storage slot is shared.
+Once we become the owner, we can then whitelist ourselves and call the `deposit` function.

 In order to get the smart contract to register two deposits when only 1 was made, we need to take advantage of calling `multicall` within `multicall`.
-The reason why this works is because the `multicall` function checks for `deposit`'s function signature so by calling `deposit` within `multicall`, you are able to bypass the `require(!depositCalled, "Deposit can only be called once");` check.
+The reason why this works is because the `multicall` function checks for `deposit`'s function signature so by calling `deposit` within `multicall`, we are able to bypass the `require(!depositCalled, "Deposit can only be called once");` check.

-Not to worry if you don't fully understand, the code will explain everything
+Not to worry if you don't fully understand, the code and comments below will explain everything

 ```
-// Setting pending admin / owner
+// Set pending admin / owner
 pnaData = web3.eth.abi.encodeFunctionCall({
     name: 'proposeNewAdmin',
     type: 'function',